atharv-451/Just-Eat/README.md

-Sure!
-Here's the text you can include in the README.md file for the client-side (Android) of the Just-Eat restaurant-specific food ordering application:

 # Just-Eat Android App - Client Side

 Welcome to the Just-Eat Android App repository!
 This Android application is a restaurant-specific food ordering app designed exclusively for any particular restuarant.
 With Just-Eat, customers can conveniently browse through [Restaurant Name]'s menu, place orders, and enjoy delicious meals, all from the comfort of their mobile devices.